Leaving any air compressor or any tank under air pressure is not good when not in use.

 Suction Stroke of Reciprocating Air Compressor

+As the piston moves down its sectional stroke, the volume increases inside the cylinder.
 As the volume increases, the pressure inside the cylinder is less than the inlet air pressure; this lets the higher pressure outside air push open the inlet valve letting more air enter the cylinder.

 Compression Stroke of Reciprocating Air Compressor

 When the cylinder begins its upward compression stroke, the volume inside the cylinder decreases.
+The decrease in volume causes the pressure inside the cylinder to increase.
+The increased pressure opens the outlet valve, and the compressed air exits the cylinder.

 Single Stage Air Compressor

-If the air gets too hot, not only is the compression cycle is less efficient, it can also lead to an explosion if any hydrocarbon material, such as oil or lubricant, comes in contact with the superheated air.
+Single-stage air compressors have only one piston and one cylinder and compress air in a single stage.
+A single-stage compressor typically has a compression ratio of 5 to 1 with an output pressure between 50 and 75 PSI.
+By compressing the air, it gets hotter and hotter.
+If the air gets too hot, not only is the compression cycle is less efficient, but it can also lead to an explosion if any hydrocarbon material, such as oil or lubricant, comes in contact with the superheated air.

 Two Stage Air Compressor